MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2022.md

 2. If you do use a self-signed certificate:
     - It should be used only for testing purposes.
     - The FQDN should be specified for the certification path instead of "localhost".
-    - It should be located in the personal or webhosting store.
+    - It should be located in the personal or web hosting store.

 ## Test Windows Azure Pack